Human Factors and Medical Devices

 - Contributes to the analysis involving post-market reports and recalls of medical device in which use error is involved.

-Human Factors Engineering of Combination Products and the FDA (July 2012)(PDF - 332KB) FDA Perspectives on Human Factors in Device Development (June 2012)(PDF - 954KB) FDA Human Factors Draft Guidance Document: Agency Expectations for Human Factors Data in Premarket Submissions (March 2012)(PDF - 659KB) The FDA Perspective on Human Factors in Medical Device Software Development (February 2012)(PDF - 1MB) Meet the Human Factors Pre-market Review Team at FDA’s Office of Device Evaluation, 2011 HFES Annual Meeting (September 2011)(PDF - 1.1MB)
+What’s New in Human Factors Pre‐Market Review?
+(March 2013)(PDF - 199KB) Human Factors Engineering of Combination Products and the FDA (July 2012)(PDF - 332KB) FDA Perspectives on Human Factors in Device Development (June 2012)(PDF - 954KB) FDA Human Factors Draft Guidance Document: Agency Expectations for Human Factors Data in Premarket Submissions (March 2012)(PDF - 659KB) The FDA Perspective on Human Factors in Medical Device Software Development (February 2012)(PDF - 1MB)